101 Affiliate Marketing Stats [Infographic] – Updated in 2023

 Stay a while longer and allow me to define affiliate marketing and its basic components/ Find out what it takes to become an affiliate and, more importantly, how to boost your chances of success.
 Because, technically, absolutely anyone can become a publisher within minutes.

-The hard part is to actually make it work.
+The hard part is actually to make it work.

 Here are a few brief definitions of the most popular AM slang to help you feel comfortable in any discussion on the topic at hand.

 What Is an Affiliate Program?